-For fiscal 2005, the Committee set an earnings per share target of \$0.60 and a return on invested capital target of 6.56%.
-Only Mr. Huffer participated in the Executive MIP during fiscal 2005, and all annual incentive awards granted to Mr. Huffer for fiscal 2005 were made under the Executive MIP.
+For fiscal 2006, the Committee set an earnings per share target of \$0.76 and a return on invested capital target of 7.8%.
+Only Mr. Huffer participated in the Executive MIP during fiscal 2006, and all annual incentive awards granted to Mr. Huffer for fiscal 2006 were made under the Executive MIP.
+The target bonus amount set by the Committee for Mr. Huffer was 66 2/3% of his base salary.
 See "Chief Executive Officer Compensation" on page 20.